haelaine/Github-Page/README.md

 - [ ] apples
 - [ ] bananas

+To go back up and take a look at what my hobbies are, click [here](https://github.com/haelaine/Github-Page/blob/main/README.md#my-hobbies).

 To visit my favorite quote: click [here]
 If other people want to visit \*this site\*, they can do so by clicking [here](https://haelaine.github.io/Github-Page/).